IHarzI/PhosphorEngine_v0/README.md

  - Deferred rendering(to be done)

 ## Build
+###Windows
-Windows - launch GenerateEngineProject and build/run solution.
+ - launch GenerateEngineProject and build/run solution.